FredH2O/Gym-Website/README.md

 # Gym-Website
-Certainly!
-Here's the updated version of your GitHub `README.md` with the bullet points formatted correctly so they can be copy-pasted directly:

----

-# Gym Website

-Welcome to the Gym Website project!
+Welcome to the Gym-Website project!
 This repository contains the code for a simple and beginner-friendly gym website.
-This website provides information about the gym, its facilities, membership plans, class schedules, and contact details.
+This website provides information about the gym, its facilities, membership plans, class programs, and protein calculator etc.

 ## Table of Contents
 - [Features](#features)